 Indian Rupee Opens Firm Against The U.S. Dollar

-The rupee appreciated two paise to open at Rs 82.41 against the U.S dollar on Tuesday.
+Rupee strengthened 10 paise to open at Rs 82.28 against the U.S. dollar.

-The Indian rupee strengthened against the U.S. dollar on Tuesday amid a softer greenback and a decline in crude oil prices.
+The Indian rupee opened strong against the U.S. dollar as globally risk appetite improved lowering the demand for safe haven currencies like the greenback.

-The local currency appreciated two paise to open at Rs 82.41 against the U.S dollar on Tuesday.
-It closed at Rs 82.43 on Monday, according to Bloomberg data.
+The local currency strengthened 10 paise to open at Rs 82.28 against the U.S dollar on Wednesday.
+It closed at Rs 82.38 on Tuesday, according to Bloomberg data.

-"The rupee is likely to appreciate for the day amid a soft dollar and decline in crude oil prices.
-Further, U.S. inflation is likely to ease to 4.1% in May and stay below 5% for a second consecutive month, giving space to the Fed to keep interest rates unchanged", ICICI Direct Research said in a note.
+"The rupee is likely to appreciate for the day amid a weak U.S. dollar and optimistic global market sentiments.
+Further, U.S. inflation data strengthened bets that the Federal Reserve may keep interest rates unchanged in its meeting due later in the day," ICICI Direct Research said in a note.

-"Dollar/rupee pair is expected to trade in a downward trend towards the level of Rs 82.34," the note said.
+"Dollar/rupee pair is expected to face a hurdle near Rs 82.45 levels and move downward towards the level of Rs 82.30," the note said.

 Opinion